SonyaMoisset/Team-Treehouse_Training/README.md

 ## Learn WordPress
 ### Points |
 - Getting Started with WordPress => COMPLETED | 22/09/2016 | 101 points
+- How to Install WordPress on Your Computer => COMPLETED | 23/09/2016 | 102 points

 # Workshops
 ## CSS